SeaGL/organization/meetings/2025/20251013-cross-comm.md

 Copy attendees list from above and format as:
 - NAME: sign-off
 -->
-- Angel: shoot to get printable assets done by sunday. we got this!
-- Matt: excited, little anticipatory
-- AJ: nervous, level has not changed, however, feel way better at finishing significant chunk of birdhouse, at least it is gonna be better than last year
-- Alfredo: feeling good, lets promote the talks and have lots of attendees, lots of visiblity, bring more sponsors. glad that we didn't scale back despite lack of sponsors.
-- Salt: sorry to break the t-minus date. feel really good compared to the last few years. excited to get things to the printer before last minute.

 ### Check that everyone is connected to everything (Calendar, Mailinglist, Matrix, Nextcloud, GitHub, Vikunja)